 10 Fernando - Around a campfire.
 The setting sun and the stars keep props to a minimum.
 The videos put the girls in our faces!

-11 Dancing Queen - Note Benny's keyboard intro.
+11 Dancing Queen - Note Benny's keyboard intro!
 The girls wear jumpsuits in a discotheque.
 They sing "see that girl" and point to the dancers.
 Frida bobs, and Agnetha uses her eyes.

 13 Money Money Money - Frida's lead in a wide-brimmed hat.
 Benny drives the car.
-Swedish crowns, U.S. dollars!
+Swedish crowns & U.S. dollars!

 15 My Love, My Life - Agnetha's reflections up close.
-Where is Frida?

 16 Tiger - Agnetha drives in this nighttime spin through Stockholm.
 We sense the tiger's presence!

 19 Take A Chance On Me - The girls dance around the guys, who mope.
 They roll eyes and wink seductively.
 Agnetha is a knockout!
-The long curve of her back is so sexy.
+The long curve of her back is sexy.
 She wears a red flower in her hair.
 The alternate aired on The Midnight Special.

-23 SummerNight City - The girls stroll through images of night.
+23 Summer Night City - The girls stroll through images of night.
 They sing back to back.
 Dawn appears, and they crawl home.
-Frida seems disgusted with Benny as we glimpse the Royal Palace and City Hall.
+Frida is disgusted with Benny as we glimpse the Royal Palace and City Hall.

 25 Chiquitita - In front of a big snowman.
-"Try once more like you did before."
+"Try once more like you did before!"

 28 Super Trouper - ABBA is in the midst of a circus troop.
 The Super Trouper is the spotlight, and Agnetha points to it during the song.
 Frida wears a turtleneck.

-30 The Winner Takes It All - Agnetha's sad face is reflected in Benny's piano.
+29 The Winner Takes It All - Agnetha's sad face is reflected in Benny's piano.
 Red heels and blue eye shadow.
 Black and white photos suggest the past.

-32 On And On And On - Stills before a concert audience.
+30 On And On And On - Stills before a concert audience.
 The ladies are butterflies.
 An extra verse is added.
 Humpty Dumpty!

-35 One Of Us - Agnetha moves into her flat after leaving Bjorn.
+34 One Of Us - Agnetha moves into her flat after leaving Bjorn.
 She paints and hangs wallpaper.
-Among her things is a book called The Divine Garbo.
+Among her things is a book called "The Divine Garbo."
 When the Swedish press wanted to irritate Agnetha, it called her the new Garbo.
-Greta Garbo was Sweden's great movie star who became famous for her reclusiveness.
+Greta Garbo was Sweden's movie star known for her reclusiveness.
 Youth and beauty are fleeting!

-38 Under Attack - Warehouse setting.
+36 Under Attack - Warehouse setting.
 They converge and exit through the front door.
 Droidlike demeanors forecast techno.

 ABBA left an incredible amount of material on video!
-ABBA GOLD, MORE ABBA GOLD, THE MOVIE and THE STORY OF ABBA constitute a core collection.
-It was not easy to get ABBA video.
-The problem lay in the difference between American and European VHS systems.
-Europeans used PAL tapes.
-Transfer was costly, and copies of copies suffered.
-I got what was available.
-My listing is chronological.
+ABBA GOLD, MORE ABBA GOLD, THE MOVIE & THE STORY OF ABBA constitute a core collection.
+ABBA was all over television after winning the Eurovision.

 1 TOMMY COOPER HOUR 1974 - The women are lighthouses, beacons to the musical mariner.
-Agnetha's hair is waist-length.
+Agnetha's hair is waist-length!

 3 AUSTRIAN TV - Bjorn is duck walking for "Honey Honey" and "So Long."
 Agnetha in a skirt, Frida in black slacks.